-At present, no executive director owns shares, options or financial instruments corresponding to remuneration schemes.
+No executive director currently holds shares, options or financial instruments corresponding to remuneration schemes.

 63. That contractual arrangements should include a clause allowing the company to demand reimbursement of the variable remuneration components in the event that payment was not in accordance with the performance conditions or when payment was made based on data subsequently shown to have been inaccurate.